Trayzik/TrayzPacketSystem/README.md

 #### Method 1: <br>
 - Add server jar into your dependencies and paste this into your main class: `PacketSystem.startSystem("host",port);`
 #### Method 2: <br>
--Run jar with specified arguments (ip port) or without arguments (with default settings)
+- Run jar with specified arguments (ip port) or without arguments (with default settings)

 ### Initialize client
 ```java